How Not to Live Your Life: Series 1

 Don is a pessimistic, single twenty-nine-year-old, failing to navigate his way through the very basics of life.
 His biggest enemy is his overactive mind, which plays out countless scenes of things he shouldn't do or say.
 When he moves into a house left to him by his recently deceased grandmother, he meets Eddie, her enthusiastic carer who doesn't want to leave.
 Don soon realises there are advantages to letting him stay.
 To help pay off the huge back payments on the house, Don decides to get a lodger.
 He ends up choosing Abby, the girl he was in love with as a teenager and whom he still fancies.
 However, Abby isn't single.
-She has a boyfriend Karl, who Don refers to as 'Kockface'.
+She has a boyfriend Karl, whom Don refers to as 'Kockface'.

 Series 2

 In Autumn 2008, BBC Three commissioned a second series of How Not to Live Your Life, which was filmed in the Spring of 2009.
 It started on 15 September 2009.
 The plotline is somewhat different from the first series.
-Abby and Karl did not feature in this series, and Mrs. Treacher (Don's neighbor) has become a main character as well as having more lustful humour towards Don, along with a new character named Samantha.
+Abby and Karl did not feature in this series, and Mrs. Treacher (Don's neighbour) has become a main character as well as having more lustful humour towards Don, along with a new character named Samantha.
 The series featured Julian Barratt as a minor character, Jackson.